shamazmazum/voxvision/Manual.md

 and therefore 2 implementations of camera interface.
 You can get an implementation of camera interface by calling camera interface getter.
 One is `vox_simple_camera_iface()` and the other is `vox_distorted_camera_iface()`.
-The first camera class features a simple camera with 6 degrees of freedom and simple collision detection, and the second is like the first, but produces distorted projection like one produced by circular fish-eye camera.
+The first camera class features a simple camera with 6 degrees of freedom, and the second is like the first, but produces distorted projection like one produced by circular fish-eye camera.

 To create a simple camera you must write something like this:
 ~~~~~~~~~~~~~~~~~~~~{.c}